heimrichhannot/contao-isotope-bundle/README.md

 ------|-----------
-bookingOverview | Days to block around booking date (for shipping, printing, ...) bookingReservedDates | Reserve date to block booking bookingOverview | Displays a calendar containing infomations about booked items.
+bookingOverview | Days to block around booking date (for shipping, printing, ...) bookingReservedDates | Reserve date to block booking bookingOverview | Displays a calendar containing informations about booked items.